darshan-raul/Apollo11/README.md

 - <https://www.youtube.com/watch?v=bV5RcNiHlfw> [Kubernetes cluster with CRI-O container runtime | Step by step tutorial]

-- Run the same workload that was run on minikube

 - Run the above setup in either of a cloud k8s platform (manually for now):

   - EKS